Mjz86/c_colon/mcc.md

 a typical l-value reference like rust , and if unrestricted , like c++.

-its like inout,for passing around T without potentially changing the adresss of T , unlike inout.
+its like in-out,for passing around T without potentially changing the adresss of T , unlike in-out.

 its const is used in the copy constructors.